A Comprehensive Guide to Pantone Colors: Understanding and Utilizing Their Significance

 How are they used?

-The Pantone Color Matching System is widely used in printing and manufacturing industries.
+The Pantone Color Matching System is widely used in the printing and manufacturing industries.
 It allows individuals working on a project to refer to the same color via PMS numbers, regardless of their location.
 This system enables designers, ink makers, manufacturers, and clients to ensure that the color being used is consistent from sample to final product, without needing to communicate directly with each other.

 What should I do if I don’t know my Pantone color?